 When daughters are still little kids, they only got their eyes fixated on Mommy alone.
 They follow their mothers around wherever they go and try to mimic anything and everything that Mom does.

-But, once they grow up, go off to explore the big world, and live their own lives, it is no longer uncommon to see daughters who reject their mothers.
+But, once they grow up to be adult children, go off to explore the big world, and live their own lives, it is no longer uncommon to see daughters who reject their mothers.
 This is the time when differences and separation concerns start to occur.

 An Increasing Gap between Mothers and Daughters

-Daughters and mothers are currently experiencing the effects of relationship conflicts.
+Daughters and mothers are currently experiencing the effects of toxic relationships.
 They are all having a hard listening to each other’s sides, respecting their differences, honoring their limits and boundaries, and offering emotional support to one another.

 Why do all of these happen then?
 What causes all those conflicts and misunderstandings that there are even daughters who reject their mothers?